YusimTech/YT20260002_JOZ_BarnE_Wheel_Hub/README.md

-# YT20260002_JOZ_BarnE_Wheel_Hub
+# Porject YT20260002
-BarnE 1850 Pro Wheel Hub - Shaft static strength verification
+Wheel Hub - Shaft static strength verification

 This repository consists of Stress and Displacement plots, especially GIF images which can't be played on a PDF file (Reports)

 ## 📜 Usage & Licensing
 **Proprietary Materials** The contents of this repository, including all `.gif` files and supporting code, are the intellectual property of **Yusim Technologies**.

-Access and usage are granted exclusively to **JOZ B.V.** under the terms specified in the `LICENSE` file.
+Access and usage are granted exclusively to **XYZ** under the terms specified in the `LICENSE` file.
 Unauthorized distribution, reproduction, or public display of these materials is strictly prohibited.

 ---